A DELIBERATE ACT

 (2) Capitals of many countries emerged historically and naturally due to many economic factors and the role these cities had played in the past and still continue to play in trade and commerce today.

-(3) You don’t use mathematics or geometry (except in Nigeria) to calculate or determine the center or equilibrium point where the capital should be located.
+(3) You don’t use mathematics or geometry (except in

 To be completely honest and objective, in my opinion, another reason why Awolowo decided to join Gowon to fight against the Biafrans could also be: